remiconnesson/instaclassifier/README.md

 *\* Answer : the one on the left is Thai Cicken Curry Soup (not vegan) and the one on the right is a Vegan Tofu Burrito.
 Credit to @thefeedfeed and @thefeedfeed.vegan*

-*Disclaimer: All images belongs to their respectful owner."
+Disclaimer: All images belongs to their respectful owner.